+Web-to-Host supports:

-OnWeb Web-to-Host supports SSL (Secure Socket Layer) for IBM Mainframe, AS/400, and UNIX hosts.
-It also supports SSH (Secure Shell) for Pro UNIX Display and Kerberos authentication for AS/400.
-With this security support, users can securely access applications and transfer data between their desktops and mainframe, AS/400 and UNIX systems, encrypting the session data stream to a host capable of supporting these protocols.
+- SSL (Secure Socket Layer) for IBM mainframe, AS/400, and UNIX hosts.

+- SSH (Secure Shell) for Pro UNIX display.

+- Kerberos authentication for AS/400.

+With this security support, users can securely access applications and transfer data between their desktops and mainframe, AS/400, and UNIX systems, encrypting the session data stream to a host capable of supporting these protocols.